modelix/modelix/doc/running-modelix.md

 - Option 2: Build your own docker images
     - `./docker-build-all.sh`
 - `./kubernetes-apply-local.sh`
 - Wait ~2 minutes.
-You can check the status of the cluster using `minikube dashboard` or `kubectl get all`
+You can check the status of the cluster using `kubectl get all` (or `minikube dashboard`)
-- `minikube service proxy`
+- Docker Desktop: `./kubernetes-open-proxy.sh`, minikube: `minikube service proxy`
-- connect MPS to the model server: same steps as described at "Running without kubernetes", but use the URL you see when you executed `minikube service proxy` and append "model/" (e.g. http://192.168.64.2:31894/model/)
+- connect MPS to the model server: same steps as described at "Running without kubernetes", but use the URL you see when you executed `./kubernetes-open-proxy.sh` / `minikube service proxy` and append "model/" (e.g. http://192.168.64.2:31894/model/)

 ## Running in the google cloud